• Skip to primary navigation

 Layer 2: Capability Evidence (3–5 minutes)

-• Verifiable facts (bonding capacity, association memberships, certifications)
+• Verifiable business facts

 Layer 3: Differentiation Depth (10+ minutes)

-• Problem-solving approach or methodology
+• Problem-solving approach

 Portfolio as Your Primary Sales Asset

-Us: "Can you send us 15-20 completed projects to showcase?"
+Us: “Can you send 15–20 completed projects?”

 Update Management as a Strategic Requirement

-Option 2: Managed Care Plan
+Option 2: Managed Care Plan — A specialist handles updates, maintenance, and support.

 When Your Website Strategy Actually Matters